 - The Government announced the Hong Kong's Climate Action Plan 2050 in October 2021.
 With the vision of "Zero-carbon Emissions · Liveable City · Sustainable Development", it sets four major decarbonisation strategies and targets for combating climate change and achieving carbon neutrality, i.e. net-zero electricity generation, energy saving and green buildings, green transport and waste reduction, to lead Hong Kong towards the interim target to reduce Hong Kong's carbon emissions by half before 2035 as compared to the 2005 level, and the goal to strive to achieve carbon neutrality before 2050. - The Government will devote about \$240 billion in the coming 15 to 20 years to take forward various measures to mitigate and adapt to climate change.
-The Government will also set up a new Office of Climate Change and Carbon Neutrality to strengthen co-ordination and promote deep decarbonisation.
-Also, a dedicated advisory committee on combating climate change will be formed to encourage different sectors in the community, including young people, to participate actively in climate actions. - The Government announced the Clean Air Plan for Hong Kong 2035 (Clean Air Plan) in June 2021.
-Setting out the vision of "Healthy Living Low-carbon Transformation World Class", the Clean Air Plan covers six major areas of action, namely green transport, liveable environment, comprehensive emissions reduction, clean energy, scientific management and regional collaboration, leading Hong Kong to become a more liveable city with air quality on par with major international cities by 2035, and advancing towards the goal of having the air quality to fully meet the air quality quideline levels under the Global Air Quality Guidelines of the World Health Organization. - Since 2013, concentration levels of major air pollutants (including ambient and roadside nitrogen dioxide, sulphur dioxide, respirable suspended particulates and fine suspended particulates) have reduced by around 40% to 60%. - Generating electricity for buildings accounts for over 60% of Hong Kong's carbon emissions.
-The goal is
+The Government has set up the Office of Climate Change and Carbon Neutrality to strengthen co-ordination and promote deep decarbonisation. - > The Government announced the Clean Air Plan for Hong Kong 2035 (Clean Air Plan) in June 2021.
+Setting out the vision of "Healthy Living Low-carbon Transformation World Class", the Clean Air Plan covers six major areas of action, namely green transport, liveable environment, comprehensive emissions reduction, clean energy, scientific management and regional collaboration, leading Hong Kong to become a more liveable city with air quality on par with major international cities by 2035, and advancing towards the goal of having the air quality to fully meet the air quality guideline levels under the Global Air Quality Guidelines of the World Health Organization.
+A new round of review on the air quality objectives (AQOs) was completed in 2023 which will further tighten the AQOs. - > Since 2011, concentration levels of major air pollutants (including ambient and roadside nitrogen dioxide, sulphur dioxide, respirable suspended particulates and fine suspended particulates) have reduced by around 40% to 70%.